tock/book/src/key-hotp-oracle.md

 ///
 /// If `self.current_process` is vacant, use your implementation
 /// of `next_pending` to find a process with an active request.
 If
-/// one is found, start a new decryption operation with the
+/// one is found, remove its `request_pending` indication and start
-/// following call:
+//  a new decryption operation with the following call:
 ///
 ///    self.run(processid)
 ///
-/// If this method returns an error, set this process'
-/// `request_pending` to false and return the error to the process
+/// If this method returns an error, return the error to the
-/// in the registered upcall.
-Try this until an operation was
+/// process in the registered upcall.
+Try this until either an
-/// started successfully, or no more processes have pending
+/// operation was started successfully, or no more processes have
-/// requests.
+/// pending requests.
+///
+/// Beware: you will need to enter a process' grant both to set the
+/// `request_pending = false` and to (potentially) schedule an error
+/// upcall. `self.run()` will itself also enter the grant region.
+/// However, *Tock's grants are non-reentrant*.
+This means that trying
-fn run_next_pending(&self) {
+/// to enter a grant while it is already entered will fail! fn run_next_pending(&self) {
     unimplemented!()
 }